Featured on CCW Market Study: Tech vs. Humanity Redefining the Agent Role

 How AI Helps Reduce Call Transfers

 AI reduces call transfers by improving decision quality at every stage of the interaction.
 Instead of reacting after a call breaks down, AI reshapes how calls are handled from the first second through resolution.
+In production environments, this approach combines intent detection, structured workflows, real-time guidance, and unified context to keep interactions on the right resolution path.
+It enables contact centers to reduce avoidable handoffs by resolving more requests within a single flow rather than passing them between systems or teams.
+The result is fewer transfers, faster resolution, and more consistent outcomes across high-volume operations.

 Accurate routing depends on understanding why the customer is calling, not just what menu option they selected.
 Modern AI call routing analyzes natural language, historical interaction patterns, and real-time signals to determine intent before routing decisions are made.